-Your brain has a chemical called dopamine, which is also known as the pleasure chemical in your brain.
-It’s like candy to a child, but in your brain, it’s how we experience pleasure.
-When you have a cocaine addiction in Texas, your brain shoots dopamine into your brain so you feel amazing.
+Cocaine insidiously flies through your brain, harming and killing brain cells.
+This is why cocaine makes you feel so good.
+Your brain has this chemical called dopamine, It is the pleasure chemical in your brain.
+It’s like candy to a child, but in your brain.
+When you have a cocaine addiction, the cocaine shoots dopamine into your brain so you feel amazing.
 It overloads your brain.
-When you’re without it, your body doesn’t put as much dopamine into your brain, so you feel down.
-Until you shoot cocaine again.
+When you’re without it, your body doesn’t put as much dopamine into your brain, so you feel down, until you take more cocaine again.

 - Increased heart rate, blood pressure, and body temperature